ahammer/metalrain/sprints/subsprints/UpdateToBevyAsset.md

 - Demos compile & run; `info!("All startup assets loaded.")` log appears; no panics.

+### Phase 1.5 – Asset_Test Demo Scaffold (Day 1)

+Tasks:

+- Create `demos/asset_test` crate.
+- Use `configure_demo(&mut app)` to standardize asset root.
+- Add a system that:
+  - Logs each handle path and its `LoadState` each frame until all are `Loaded`.
+  - Inserts a marker `AllAssetsLogged` (local or resource) after first full-ready transition to avoid spam.
+- For wasm builds: rely on future `embedded_assets` feature (when enabled) with zero code changes in the demo.

+Exit Criteria:

+- `cargo run -p asset_test` prints a summary:
+  "Asset group loaded: fonts=Loaded shaders=Loaded"
+- When compiled for wasm with embedding, no network fetch failures appear.

 ### Phase 2 – Mode Configuration (Day 2)

 Tasks: